2nd suspect arrested for murder of Fort Worth man whose body was buried in shallow grave

 A second friend told detectives that he was at the party with both men on the night that Richardson disappeared.
 The friend said Nicholas asked him if he thought Richardson "should get home safe."
 The friend said he didn’t understand what that meant but knew that Nicholas was upset about a past car accident that he blamed on Richardson, according to the affidavit.

 According to the court document, detectives used data from both Nicholas and Richardson’s phones to find Richardson’s remains in a wooded area.
-His body was buried in a shallow grave.
+The wooded area is located directly behind a home where a third friend of both Nicholas and Cook lives.

 What we don't know:

-The Source: The information in this story comes from the Fort Worth Police Department, an arrest warrant affidavit for Alexander James Nicholas, and past news coverage.
+The Source: The information in this story comes from the Fort Worth Police Department, arrest warrant affidavits for Alexander James Nicholas and Chase Cook, and past news coverage.